Zack-Fleming/CIT368/README.md

 #### Software Bill of Materials (SBOM)

+This application only has one dependency, called `Gson`.
+This is Google's Java JSON library, that allows the parsing and creation of JSON Objects or data.
+The dependency graph can be seen through the built-in system from GitHub, here: [CIT368 dependency Graph](https://github.com/Zack-Fleming/CIT368/network/dependencies)

 #### Secrets

 The weather application uses a class that is not version conttrolled, to store the API key and build the connection string.
+As stated above, a previous version of the software leaked the API key.
+This has been solved by rotating the keys.